Category Hand-pose

 In this hand gesture, the tips of the middle or index finger and of the thumb are joined together and held near the chest, with the palm turned inward.

-hand held straight like a stick (see also danda-hasta and gaja-hasta)
+hand held straight like a stick (see also daṇḍa hasta and gaja hasta)

 kartari